ahmadassaf/oh-my-zsh/README.md

 [oh-my-zsh](http://ohmyz.sh/) is a community-driven framework for managing your zsh configuration.
 Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.

-This repo is forket from [@robbyrussell](https://github.com/robbyrussell/oh-my-zsh) where i have added custom themes and plugins.
+This repo is forked from [@robbyrussell](https://github.com/robbyrussell/oh-my-zsh) where i have added custom themes and plugins.
 Feel free to clone either versions but i will explain later on in details the things i have added in this repo as i constantly follow the new features in the pull requests from the main repo and incorporate useful things in here.

 ### Installation